adavisfoy/group_2_project/README.md

      - Evaluation of tornado width versus tornado magnitude.

      - Evaluation of how 'Tornado Alley' may be changing over time.

+     - Can we predict the number of injuries and fatalaties resulting from a tornado if we know the magnitude (EF rating) and population of the county?

 ### GitHub
   - The Main Branch of our 'group_2_project' repository includes a ReadMe file